ParadoxicalCodes/Cryptonite_STP1_AK/M-9: Processes and Jobs/4|10-Killing misbehaving processes.md

 ```

 > [!NOTE]
-> Apparently there is docker issue for my pwn college, so I can skip this one as allowed by my mentor Harshith.
+> Apparently there is docker issue for my pwn college for this particular program, so I can skip this one as allowed by my mentor Harshith.
 **Flag:** `pwn.college{}`
 ## New Learning
 ## Reference